 Impact Of Human Activity On Elk Diets

-Human activity has had a significant impact on elk diets.
+The introduction of agriculture, urbanization, and other land-use practices have all been linked to shifts in elk diets.
 Elk are known to adapt their foraging habits in response to the availability and quality of plant and animal food sources, as well as changes caused by human activities.
-The introduction of agriculture, urbanization, and other land-use practices have all been linked to shifts in elk diets.

 Agricultural crops like hay provide an attractive food source that can be easily accessed by elk.
 In addition, agricultural lands often contain irrigated grasslands or pastures which offer more nutritional value than native vegetation found on rangeland.

-As a result, elk may shift away from natural browse during periods when these types of farms are available.
-Urban development also affects the diet of elk because it reduces access to natural forage habitats due to roads, fences and buildings that create barriers between them and traditional feeding areas.
+As a result, elk may shift away from natural browse when around these farms. periods when these types of farms are available.
+Urban development affects their diet because it reduces access to natural forage habitats due to roads, fences, and buildings that create barriers between them and traditional feeding areas.